SalomePlatform/hexablock/doc/gui_asso_quad_to_geom.rst

 **Arguments:**

 - vertex of the model of blocks
-- point of the geometry
+- vertex of the geometry

 The dialogue box to associate to a vertex of the geometry is: